Geggles/Japanese-Memrise-Enhancements/README.md

 Kanji multiple choice isn't much better in that regard.

-Using data from Lars Yencken's kanji similarity [dataset](http://lars.yencken.org/datasets/phd/), we can create much moch challenging options to choose from, so that you really have to learn to recognize the correct kanji and not just the overall appearance.
+Using data from Lars Yencken's kanji similarity [dataset](http://lars.yencken.org/datasets/phd/), we can create much more challenging options to choose from, so that you really have to learn to recognize the correct kanji and not just the overall appearance.

 <figure>
     <img src='/readme-assets/6.png' alt='missing' />